rekloyd/vintageCars/README.md

 - Use Vanilla JavaScript to add interactivity to the page.

 ## 📚 Credits
-Project developed by Pau Morillas and Didac Morillas as part of the 2024 Web Application Development course at Jesuïtes el Clot, Barcelona.
+Project developed by Pau Morillas as part of the 2024 Web Application Development course at Jesuïtes el Clot, Barcelona.